Gorham, New York

 Gorham is a town in Ontario County, New York, United States.
 The population was 4,130 at the 2020 census.
 The town is named after Nathaniel Gorham.

 The Town of Gorham is at the southern border of the county, southeast of Canandaigua.

 History

-Gorham was created at the same time as the county (1789) as the "Town of Easton."
+The first buildings in what would become Gorham were constructed in November of 1796, under a charter from Ontario County for "East Town."
+The town of "Easton" was formally organized on April 7,1797.

 The town changed its name to "Lincoln" in 1806, and adopted the current name, the name of an early proprietor, in 1807.
 Part of Gorham was taken in 1822 to form the Town of Hopewell.
 More territory, including the east shore of Canandaigua Lake, was added to Gorham in 1824.

 A fire consumed much of Gorham village in 1868.